d3fin3d/staff/guidelines.md

 * __Infracting__

-  Members with no previous infractions/informals should always receive an informal warning unless their first rule break is worth 2 points or more.
+  * Members with no previous infractions/informals should always receive an informal warning unless their first rule break is worth 2 points or more.

+  * Do not stack infractions for related content.
+If a member pastes the same rule breaking content numerous times in quick succession, infract them once only.
+If they continue breaking the same rule after their infraction, infract again.
+If a member breaks two rules within one post, infract once but add both reasons into the infraction message.
+Similarly, if a member breaks rules on two separate occasions within the same thread, again infract once but add both reasons into the infraction message.
+An exception should be made to these guidelines if any rule breaks are worth 2 points or more.

+  * Content that is no longer current should not be infracted.
+Rule breaking posts which are over 3 months old may still be edited or hidden where necessary however please do not issue an informal/infraction.

-  Do not add smileys within infraction messages.
+  * Do not add smileys within infraction messages.
 Infractions exist as a formal warning and/or informal reminder of the rules.
 Including smileys within infraction notices only serves to dilute the importance of the message.

-  Content that is no longer current should not be infracted.
-Rule breaking posts which are over 3 months old may still be edited or hidden where necessary however please do not issue an informal/infraction.

   *Please note:* There are currently a couple of bugs with the infraction system: